 E-Commerce: Moving products in the opposite direction has its advantages and disadvantages as well.
 Creating an e-commerce site for selling products can be a great way to increase your audience volume and give customers access to your products at any time.
 Moving into e-commerce requires having a site where customers can purchase products and have a social media presence to spread brand awareness.
 With e-commerce, you also need to have an established shipping service.
 Most e-commerce stores will either provide in-house shipping or will use a third-party plugin shipping solution.

-There are pros and cons to being in retail, just like with e-commerce.
+There are pros and cons to being in retail, just like with e-commerce, the likes of which can be seen regarding Etsy in another article.
 However, the trade-offs for customers are what will make all the difference in your business’s success.